 The Brief Union of the Principalities of Transylvania, Wallachia and Moldavia

 Prince of Wallachia Michael the Brave (Mihai Viteazul) briefly united the three Romanian-inhabited principalities of the Ottoman Empire—Transylvania, Wallachia and Moldavia—under his authority within the context of the Long War in the year 1600.
-Romanian nationalist historiography regards this short-lived consolidation of the three principalities under the rule of Michael the Brave as the genesis of the Romanian nation-state.
+Romanian nationalist historiography regards this short-lived consolidation of the three principalities under the rule of Michael the Brave to be the genesis of the Romanian nation-state.

 Michael the Brave became the Prince of Wallachia in 1593.
 In 1599, he defeated the forces of Prince of Transylvania András Báthory at the Battle of Sellenberk with the support of the Habsburgs.
-The Transylvanian diet subsequently recognized Michael the Brave as Prince of Transylvania following his army’s occupation of the capital city of Gyulafehérvár.
-Michael wrested control over the Principality of Moldavia from rival Ieremia Movilă in May 1600, though lost control over both Moldavia and Transylvania later that year.
+The Transylvanian Diet subsequently recognized Michael the Brave as Prince of Transylvania following his army’s occupation of the capital city of Gyulafehérvár.
+Michael gained control over the Principality of Moldavia from rival Ieremia Movilă in May 1600, though lost control over both Moldavia and Transylvania later that year.

 End of the Principality of Transylvania

-Christian forces from the Holy Roman Empire, including the Habsburg Monarchy, drove the Ottoman Turks from the territory that had formerly constituted the central portion of the Kingdom of Hungary in the middle and late 1680s, occupying the cities of Esztergom in 1683, Buda and Pécs in 1686 and Székesfehérvár in 1688.
-This enabled the Habsburg Holy Roman Emperor and King of Hungary Leopold I to abolish Ottoman suzerainty over the Principality of Transylvania, which he incorporated into the Habsburg Monarchy as a distinct region separate from the Kingdom of Hungary via the Diploma Leopoldinum (Leopold’s Diploma) in 1690.
+Christian forces from the Holy Roman Empire, including the Habsburg Monarchy, drove the Ottoman Turks from the territory that had formerly constituted the central portion of the Kingdom of Hungary in the 1680s, occupying the cities of Esztergom in 1683, Buda and Pécs in 1686 and Székesfehérvár in 1688.
+This enabled the Habsburg Holy Roman Emperor and King of Hungary Leopold I to abolish Ottoman dominion over the Principality of Transylvania, which he incorporated into the Habsburg Monarchy as a distinct region separate from the Kingdom of Hungary via the Diploma Leopoldinum (Leopold’s Diploma) in 1690.
 The Diploma Leopoldinum preserved the autonomous Transylvanian Diet as well as the Union of Three Nations and religious freedom according to the Edict of Torda, though appointed an imperial governor to rule Transylvania in place of the teenaged Prince Mihály Apafi II.
 The latter arrangement, though termed temporary, signaled the de facto end to the office of Prince of Transylvania.

 The Ottoman Empire formally ceded Transylvania to the Habsburg Monarchy via the Treaty of Karlowitz in 1699.